 As far as digital products go, the most popular one is a simple eBook.
 This is just a Word document that you can save as a PDF file to send to buyers.

 Another digital product that works great is to create and sell an eCourse.
 This is what I do (see my courses here).

-To create and sell your own courses, you can use Thrive Apprentice (it's what I use and recommend).
-You can see what the software looks like in my courses page.
+To create and sell your own courses, you can use Thrive Apprentice (it’s what I use and recommend).
+You can see what the software looks like on my courses page.

 Many people think email marketing is dead.
 Heck, many people think blogging is dead.
-Well I can tell you both of these are both alive and well, still making money in 2020 and beyond.
+Well, I can tell you both are alive and well, still making money today and beyond.

-The reason why email marketing works is because it allows you to establish a relationship with the reader.
-This relationship is vital, because with a relationship established, the reader will trust you enough to buy your products (or buy what you recommend).
+The reason why email marketing works is that it allows you to establish a relationship with the reader.
+This relationship is vital because with a relationship established, the reader will trust you enough to buy your products (or buy what you recommend).